 Back in 1988, Calgary, Alberta, famous for its annual stampede, hosted the Winter Olympics.
 Today, Calgary Olympic Park continues to welcome adrenalin junkies to careen down its bobsleigh, luge and skeleton tracks.

-Used both for high-performance training and as a recreational facility, Calgary Olympic Park offers bobsleigh runs with a trained professional steering the cart as well as the more extreme luge run where individuals hurtle feet first down the slippery tract at speeds up to 60 km/hr.
+Used both for high-performance training and as a recreational facility, Calgary Olympic Park offers bobsleigh runs with a trained professional steering the cart as well as the more extreme luge run where individuals hurtle feet first down the slippery track at speeds up to 60 km/hr.

-Calgary Olympic Park offers its thrilling feats of folly year round.
+Calgary Olympic Park offers its thrilling feats of folly year-round.

-Test Your Nerves on Wonderland's Leviathan, Toronto
+Wonderland's Leviathan, Toronto

 This ridiculously steep and skinny roller coaster is a star attraction at the country's biggest theme park, Canada's Wonderland in Toronto, Ontario.
 At 5,486 feet (1,672 m) long, 306 feet (93 m) tall, and with a top speed of 92 miles per hour (148 km/h), Leviathan is the tallest and fastest roller coaster in Canada.